MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/client-scripting.md

 ---
-title: Client scripting in model-driven apps using JavaScript | Microsoft Docs
+title: Apply business logic using client scripting in model-driven apps using JavaScript | Microsoft Docs
 description: Learn how developers can use JavaScript in client-side scripts and model-driven apps
 services: ''
 suite: powerapps